ebook

 • You have no control over your business processes

-• Quality often suffers, as you have almost no input into how your offshore staff do their job
+• Quality often suffers, as you have almost no input into how your offshore staff do their job, even though you’re in the best position to decide what work practices deliver the best efficiency and quality

 • More expensive than other offshoring options